 BK and PK moved to SC over two years ago.
 When I visited my brother and his family, I was able to share a wonderful afternoon, catching up with these dear friends.

 The manger is still a treasure to their children and now their grandchildren.
 Each sister wanted to have their own copy of it because it meant so much to them as children.
+Last year their parents bought each of the three daughters their own manger puzzle for their families.

 Now at Christmas the manger puzzle brings back memories for them as they see their children enjoying playing with Grandma’s and Grandpa’s puzzle.

 The manger puzzle also holds memories for me.
-When I unpack my Christmas decorations my manger puzzle is like treasured old friend with memories from years ago, when our son was small, as he eagerly accepted the challenge of putting the manger pieces back into the manger frame.
+When I unpack my Christmas decorations my manger puzzle is like a treasured old friend with memories from years ago, when our son was small, as he eagerly accepted the challenge of putting the manger pieces back into the manger frame.

 I still enjoy putting my puzzle together, just to be sure I haven’t forgotten where each wooden piece goes.